Enhex/Urho3D-Lightmap/README.md

 **Note:** baked textures are generated via GPU.

 #### OpenGL Only
 I've applied the same changes to the hlsl shader, and for some reason, I only get black images from the view capture.
-I will not be pursuing this fix but it's fully implementated using OpenGL.
+I will not be pursuing this fix but it's fully implemented using OpenGL.

 ---
 ### Setup: